delp/LitterGuard/README.md

 Secure it to your cage in segments.

-All mentioned products are propetery of their respective owners.
+All mentioned products are property of their respective owners.